Students meeting employers at career fair

 UCC is committed to ensuring that everyone is afforded the opportunity to participate in our services and activities.
 If, due to disability, you require accommodation to use our services, please contact our office at 785-864-3624 and let us know how we may assist you.

-Our current location for employers is 201 or 206A Summerfield Hall (by reservation only).
+Our current location for employer interviews is 201 or 206A Summerfield Hall (by reservation only).

 Welcome to recruiting at the University of Kansas!
 We are here to help you connect with our students and build your employment pipeline.
 KU Career Services asks all employers recruiting at KU to adhere to the Principles for Professional Practice produced by the National Association of Colleges and Employers.